Dijker/eu.jeroensomhorst.tvgids/Readme.md

 - Add a trigger that specifies which of your favorites Homey should keep an eye on.
 Specify the offset ( in minutes ) and the progranm you have added to your favorite.
   The trigger has tokens for the Title and the channel.
 This channel is changed to the mapped channel when a mapping has been set.
+- Add a trigger that will be executed whenever a favorite is about to begin.
+This can be used if you don't want to change your flows all the time.

 ##Conditions

 ##Actions

 ## Changelog

+0.0.2
+* Added trigger to work on any favorite.
+This can be used as a general trigger if you don't want to change your flows all the time.

 0.0.1
 * Initial release